The Mental Health Solution . com

 So, since you're waiting for God's decision, it's pointless to keep trying to figure things out for yourself.

 More information is included in the series entitled How to Cast a Burden.
-Another link is provided later in the article.
+Another link is provided at the end of the article.

 Note: Turning problems over to God also works well in marriages when couples disagree.